LeBolbiquet/TheGOATIC/README.md

 ---

 ### Features 🎯
-  * Clean and Beautiful Mennu
+  * Clean and Beautiful Menu
   * Fun commands
   * Several bot in one ticket system, custom welcome and leave pictures...